GazPrash/TinyAPI/readme.md

 ## Contributions

 Contributions are welcome!
-If you'd like to contribute to Tiny API, please follow these steps:
+If you'd like to contribute to TinyAPI, please follow these steps:

 1. **Fork the repository on GitHub**.
 2. **Clone your fork locally**.